- You can still get a VA loan after bankruptcy, sometimes in as little as 12 months.

 Qualifying for VA Loan After Chapter 7 Bankruptcy

-To receive a VA loan after Chapter 7 bankruptcy, lenders typically have a few requirements they look for:
+To get a VA loan after Chapter 7 bankruptcy, lenders typically have a few requirements they look for:

-- Satisfy the minimum two-year waiting period requirement
+- Satisfy the minimum two-year waiting period from the discharge date

 - No late payments or new accounts since filing for bankruptcy